 Thanks to my father's job in an Indian Government department – Border Roads Organization (BRO), we got the opportunity to live in a lot of remote, unexplored places across India, mostly near the Indian border areas.
 The days spent in those places were the best days of my life.

-During their free time, the wives of all the BRO officers used to share the food and recipes of their area with each other.
-That’s the reason why my mother regularly cooks so many different recipes from all over India.
+In their free time, the wives of all the BRO officers, who were from different regions of India used to share their food and recipes with each other.
+That’s the reason why my mother regularly cooks so many different dishes from all over the country.